AshleyF/brief/sandbox/Language/readme.md

 DEBATE 4: Should we allow a hybrid of stored-program instruction and "streaming" instructions to the machine?

 The third cut is to change the processing of `Secondaries` to merely prepend to a `Continuation` in the state.
-This `word` function is similar to this first `eval` above but is not recursive.
+This `word` function is similar to this first `interpret` above but is not recursive.

 ```fsharp
 let word state = function